edfloreshz/blog.edfloreshz.dev/blog/content/articles/linux/system76/rust-based-de.md

 ![app_library](/images/articles/linux/system76/rust-based-de/app_library.png "App Library")

-COSMIC will is also have an app library, but it will be built using GTK and Rust, here's a comparison between the two.
+COSMIC will is also have an app library, but it will be built using GTK.

 ![new_app_library](/images/articles/linux/system76/rust-based-de/new_app_library.png "New App Library")